 Though it lacks any Boston flavor -- despite its location on the banks of the Charles River -- the 400-room Royal Sonesta is one of the best deals going in Cambridge.
-A renowned Italian restaurant, skyline and river views, a beautiful, atrium-style pool, and comfortable rooms easily make up for the odd design that dresses up an outdated shell with avant-garde art installations.
+A renowned Italian restaurant, skyline and river views, a beautiful, atrium-style pool, and comfortable rooms (renovated in 2011) easily make up for the odd design that dresses up an outdated shell with avant-garde art installations.

 This 315-room hotel has a great location a mere block from the Boston Common and impressed us by making the most out of their small standard rooms (a smart layout, an extendable desk).
 Free extras like Internet access, rollaway beds, coffee, and free food for kids help keep travel expenses down -- and make us wish more hotels did the same.

 Ideally located in Back Bay, just down the block from Copley Square, this 81-room Marriott has some of the best and biggest rooms for the buck in its location (making it a smart choice for families).
-Plus, it has a comfy business lounge with free computer and printer access, a small fitness room, and a quality $15 breakfast buffet.
+Plus, it has a comfy business lounge with free computer and printer access, a small fitness room, and a quality, inexpensive breakfast buffet.
 A romantic turn-of-the-century facade with beautiful old stone work and bay windows doesn't hurt the hotel's allure.

-Just opened in February 2008, this bright 450-room hotel has a fresh look, large, clean rooms, and a modern lobby with sleek furnishings.
+Opened in February 2008, this bright 450-room hotel has a fresh look, large, clean rooms, and a modern lobby with sleek furnishings.
 Guests get plenty of features for their money, including an indoor pool.
 With a location that's ultra convenient to the airport, train station, and Boston Convention Center, it naturally attracts large groups -- but not so much so that individual guests feel lost or ignored.